MrDolch/doc-as-code/README.md

 ## Audience

-Since I am native German, some content will be German.
 My content is addressed to software developers.
+Since I am native German, some content will be written in German.

 ## Product box